What is burnout?

 Can you detect burnout through metrics and data sources?

 By looking more closely at their DevOps metrics, teams can spot early signs of burnout, developer frustration, and deployment pain.

 Teams should watch for indicators that their work is needlessly challenging or painful to complete.
-They should watch for signs that their system—organizational workflows and processes—is ineffective at providing developers with fast feedback, avoiding delays, and preventing toil.
+They should watch for signs that their engineering systems—i.e. organizational workflows and processes—are ineffective at providing developers with fast feedback, avoiding delays, and preventing toil.

-David Ashman, the former Chief Architect at Blackboard, recalls how his engineering organization became less agile and stagnant due to mounting technical debt.
+At the DevOps Enterprise Summit 2014, David Ashman, former Chief Architect at Blackboard, recalls how his engineering organization became less agile and stagnant due to mounting technical debt.
 Ashman’s red flag was a significant change in the number of code commits.

 Such challenges can leave developers struggling to achieve their goals, fighting against the system, and potentially working longer hours to overcome it.